|Roadster V2||Gravel Edition|

 - Remove the nuts far enough that the torque spacers/washer and their tab can slide away from the frame.

 - Loosen the 4mm tensioner bolts to relieve tension from the belt.
 (See pictures below)

-- Lift belt off rear wheel and set top of belt on the frame above rear wheel.
+- Now the belt can be lifted off rear wheel cog and set top of belt on the frame above rear wheel.

 - Open the brake caliper using the small lever located where the cable enters the brake caliper.
 By flipping the small black lever up it will separate the brake pads and allow the wheel to pass through.

 - Remove the rear wheel by sliding it backwards out of the dropouts.
 The axle does have two flat sides on it.
 It is important to note the orientation of these flats for easy reinstallation.

 For reinstallation of the rear wheel simply reverse the process and then see section two on setting belt tension.

 Generation two gravel bikes have a new adjuster:

 If your belt is too light or too loose, you will hear noises, and may prematurely deteriorate your belt or parts of your drive train.

 If your belt is too loose, you will likely hear a loud noise in high torque situation, if this rarely happens, it likely does not need adjusted.